 The 2013 World Development Report (WDR) stresses that jobs are a cornerstone for development and that they serve as the linchpin connecting living standards, productivity, and social cohesion—all vital factors for achieving inclusive growth.
 Countries differ in the job-creation possibilities available to them at any particular point in time.
 For example, 30 years ago, Mexico and Korea were at roughly the same stage of development.
 Yet, based on differences in demographics, investments, policies, and a host of other factors, each country's outlook on jobs today is drastically different.
 In this sense, jobs agendas are country- and context-specific.

 Labor market outcomes are particularly worrisome for youth.
-Across countries, unemployment rates for youth are up to three times higher than adult workers’ unemployment rates and many young people—around 30 percent in the Middle East and North Africa—are out of the labor force and are not studying.
-Discouraged by high youth unemployment rates, many young people have given up the job search altogether, or have postponed it to continue in the education system (Source: ILO Global Employment Trends 2013).
+Across countries, unemployment rates for youth are up to three times higher than adult workers’ unemployment rates.
+Close to 40 percent of youth in the developing world are unemployed or inactive and not studying and, among those who work, half are in low productivity activities often without pay.
+Discouraged by high youth unemployment rates, many young people have given up the job search altogether, or have postponed it to continue in their education.
 In addition, a demographic surge will soon make the job-creation challenge even more urgent: The WDR estimates that to keep employment rates constant, around 600 million new jobs will need to be created during a 15-year period.

 Appropriate policies to create better jobs will differ from country to country but will usually involve actions to improve incentives to create new businesses or expand current ones; increase the productivity of small scale entrepreneurs; foster innovation and high-growth potential firms; build the skills of the labor force; expand the coverage of worker protection systems; and facilitate labor market transitions from school or inactivity to work, out of unemployment, or from low- to higher-productivity jobs.